Q: What is the Resource Center?

 Q: How do I order College publications?

-A: The current College catalog is on the College home page (www.acog.org): Click on Resources Catalog, listed under Publications (or you can go directly to sales.acog.org).
-You can use the catalog online to place orders or request that a copy be mailed to you.
+A: The current College catalog is available on the College Bookstore's website (sales.acog.org).
+You can place orders online or by phone through the College Bookstore website, or request that a copy of the catalog be mailed to you.

 Q: How do I obtain withdrawn publications?

 A: Resource Center staff provide information on and photocopies of withdrawn College publications.
 Because the College has published hundreds of documents since 1951 and new documents are being published and older ones withdrawn almost every month, we need to know the exact month and year of the alleged incident before answering your question.
 We will let you know what documents were in effect on the date of the alleged incident and how to obtain copies of them.
-All orders for withdrawn publications must be prepaid by check; we do not accept credit cards.
-The quickest way to obtain materials is to send your order and check by Federal Express, give us your Federal Express account number, and we will send the materials back to you by Federal Express.
-We cannot provide withdrawn documents by e-mail, fax, or other express carrier.
+All orders for withdrawn publications must be prepaid by check or by credit card.
+The quickest way to obtain materials is to send your order and check by Federal Express, give us your Federal Express account number, and we will send the materials back to you by Federal Express or by e-mail, fax, or other express carrier.

 Q: Can Resource Center staff answer my personal medical questions?